Icp27/CS305_Module05_assignment-1/CONTRIBUTING.md

 # CONTRIBUTING Guidelines

-Hello, this is Ian Philippi and my username is Icp27.
+1. My name is Ian Philippi and my username is Icp27, I am contributing to this file.